htappen/cloud-ai-load-test/README.md

 - Customizable: the container is based on Locust.io and the

 # Getting started
-The easiest way to get started is to use the Docker container available at TODO: add link
+The easiest way to get started is to use the Docker container available at [https://gcr.io/htappen-caip/load-test]
 0. Deploy a model to Cloud AI Platform.
 Create a JSON file with information about your model:
 ```
 {